What Is PTFE? Understanding the Coating Used in Nonstick Cookware

 Avoid Metal Utensils

 The PTFE coating can be scraped and damaged by the sharp edges of metal cooking utensils.
-Use wood, heat-safe plastic, or silicone to cook and serve from nonstick cookware.
-If you store your pans in a stack in the cupboard, put a napkin or a dish towel between them to prevent the nested cookware from scratching.
+Wood and heat-safe plastic are okay to use, but prone to breaking or melting.
+We suggest sturdy silicone prep tools to cook and serve from nonstick cookware for most homes.
+If you store your pans in a stack in the cupboard, put a durable pan protector between them to prevent the nested cookware from scratching.

 Skip the Dishwasher